planningcenter/api-docs/source/includes/_services.md

 Parameter | Value | Description
 --------- | ----- | -----------
+filter | audio | filter using the named scope "audio" filter | background_audio | filter using the named scope "background_audio" filter | background_image | filter using the named scope "background_image"
+filter | background_video | filter using the named scope "background_video"
-after | _id_ | get page after the specified id per_page | _integer_ | how many records to return per page (min=1, max=100, default=25)
+filter | countdown | filter using the named scope "countdown" filter | document | filter using the named scope "document" filter | drama | filter using the named scope "drama" filter | image | filter using the named scope "image" filter | powerpoint | filter using the named scope "powerpoint" filter | song_video | filter using the named scope "song_video" filter | video | filter using the named scope "video" after | _id_ | get page after the specified id per_page | _integer_ | how many records to return per page (min=1, max=100, default=25)